sonus21/rqueue/README.md

 **NOTE**

-* For spring framework 5.x use rqueue-spring 2.x
-* For spring framework 6.x use rqueue-spring 3.x
+* For Spring Framework 6.x use Rqueue 3.x
-* For spring framework 7.x use rqueue-spring 4.x

 Get the latest one
 from [Maven central](https://search.maven.org/search?q=g:com.github.sonus21%20AND%20a:rqueue-spring)